Pa1nkil3er/JavaScriptCourse/README.md

-# JavaScriptCrashCourse which is organized by SoftServer
+# JavaScriptCrashCourse which is organized by SoftServe